 C11.01.
 The officers of this congregation shall be a President, President Elect, Fiscal Officer and Communications Officer.

 C11.02.
 This congregation shall elect its officers at the annual congregational meeting in the manner and for the terms of office provided in the bylaws.
-They shall become the officers of the congregation at the time specified in the bylaws.
+They shall become the officers of this congregation at the time specified in the bylaws.

 a.
 Duties of the officers shall be those specified in the bylaws.

 b.
-Any voting member of the congregation may be elected subject only to the length of service permitted in that office.
+Any voting member of this congregation may be elected subject only to the length of service permitted in that office.

 c.
 Officers of this congregation shall by virtue of that office be members of the Congregation Council.
 The President, President Elect, Fiscal Officer and Communications Officer of this congregation shall serve in the same such office of the Congregation Council.